Regional bat groups are available - we encourage all of you to join and participate!

 We’ve had grad student presentations, regulatory discussions, a field outing to a hoary bat research site, and training opportunities.

-We have members from LA, Orange County, and San Diego and we're excited to hold events in the Southern California area.
+We have members from LA, Orange, Riverside, and San Diego Counties and we're excited to hold events in the Southern California area.
 We advance bat outreach, acoustic literacy of bat workers, and provide knowledge sharing and networking opportunities.
 If you're interested in planning, guest speaking for, attending or just generally being involved- please contact us!